 This is not one of those exciting feature additions to Chromebooks.
 But this definitely is one useful item.
 According to a recent bug report in the Chromium code base, Google Drive, or the Files App in Chromebook is getting a “Trash” folder to hold the deleted items before removing them completely from your Google Drive account.

-This directory is used to hold locally deleted entries which are waiting for server side deletion, the CL says.
+This directory is used to hold locally deleted entries that are waiting for server-side deletion, the CL says.

 A comment within the code says the following about the new folder structure:

 // The found three directories should be /drive/root, /drive/other and